Table of Contents

 Lack of processes and tools

-One study found that 52% of high-performing companies provided employees and managers access to supporting technology (to post and apply for open internal jobs, project opportunities, skill requirements, etc.) versus only 31% of all other organizations.
+One study found that 52% of high-performing companies provided employees and managers with access to supporting technology (to post and apply for open internal jobs, project opportunities, skill requirements, etc.) compared with only 31% of all other organizations.
 Only 30% of the high-performing companies (versus 21% of middle-to-lower performers) provided access to career path information.
 Managers' and employees' hands are tied without guidance and insights, making it easier to ignore the problem and practice talent hoarding.

 Poor governance/ownership